entpnomad/adsb/README.md

 - Haversine formula for horizontal distance
 - Pythagorean theorem for altitude difference
 - Accounts for your home elevation vs aircraft altitude

-### Aircraft Information

-Click any aircraft to see:
-- ICAO hex code
-- Registration number (if in database)
-- Aircraft type and model
-- Flight number
-- Altitude, speed, heading
-- Squawk code
-- Time since last seen
-- 3D distance from home

 ## Configuration